-When gold was discovered in Central City, Colo., in 1859, it transformed a pine-forested area tucked in the mountains into one of the West’s fanciest cities.
+When gold was discovered in Central City, Colorado, in 1859, it transformed a pine-forested area tucked in the mountains into one of the West’s fanciest cities.
 Known early in its history as “the richest square mile on Earth,” it was home to an opulent opera house and one of the most luxurious hotels in the West.

 While Colorado’s gold rush has come and gone, Central City today is a fantastic and affordable destination.
 You can catch a show in its iconic opera house, stroll its beautiful historic downtown, peruse art galleries, hike on trails that follow ore tram lines and even roll the dice in its casinos housed in storied historic buildings.

 “You’re just a 45-minute drive from Union Station in Denver, but you feel like you’ve arrived at a completely different destination,” says Central City Mayor Jeremy Fey who moved to Central City in 2017 but spent his childhood visiting the town.
-Fey and his brother Tyler Fey have revived the Central Jazz Festival that takes place the first weekend of June and originally ran in the 1970s through the early 1990s.

 You can experience Central City’s storied mining history in a number of ways, including panning for gold and using a hammer and chisel to try to get gold from a gold-ore vein at the Hidee Gold Mine.
 The best part?
 You get to keep a sample of whatever you chisel or uncover panning.